-It’s probably worth giving you a look at what the things described above are, however, so that you can determine whether or not you want to keep reading this document.
-The level design of Donut Plains 3 illustrates each of these concepts fairly well.
+It’s probably worth giving you a look at what the all of those things are, however, so that you can determine whether or not this book will be useful to you.
+The level design of Donut Plains 3 illustrates the key concepts of Super Mario World’s level design well.
 Below are several screenshots of various challenges in the level.
-WARNING: there’s a lot of jargon coming, but you don’t need to understand it yet, this is just to show where this document is going.
+Be warned: there’s a lot of jargon coming, but you don’t need to understand it yet.
+The example below is just meant to show where this book is going.

-What you see here are, in order, the standard challenge, an evolution of the standard, an expansion of that evolution, an evolution of the first evolution, a divergent evolution, and an evolution/expansion that combines elements of two challenges.
+In order, these are screenshots of the standard challenge, an evolution of the standard challenge, an expansion of that evolution, an evolution of the first evolution, a divergent evolution, and an evolution/expansion that combines elements of two challenges.
 That’s not all of the challenges in the level, but that’s the important line of development.
-Essentially, this is a two-part level that performs a linear expansion and then linear evolution with one twist.
-It can be charted like this:
+Essentially, this is a two-part “fork cadence” level that divides into two sections.
+One of those sections is based on platforms that move in loops, and the other is based on platforms that move along lines.
+We can extract the important data from this level by charting it in two different ways.